11 types of credit cards

 Cash back credit cards might reward everyday spending on things like groceries, gas, dining, entertainment or other bonus categories.
 For every qualifying purchase, cardholders earn back a percentage of what they spend.

-Redemption options for cash back rewards might include statement credits, checks and gift cards.
-You may also be able to choose from a few different types of cash back credit cards.
-Two of the most common are:
+Redemption options for cash back rewards might include statement credits, checks or gift cards.
+There are different types of cash back cards, such as:

 2. Travel rewards credit cards

-Travel rewards cards allow cardholders to earn rewards like miles.
+Travel rewards credit cards allow cardholders to earn rewards, like miles.
 You might come across two types of travel rewards credit cards:

 3. Points credit cards

-Points cards might work similarly to other rewards cards.
+Points credit cards might work similarly to other rewards cards.
 But instead of cash back or miles, rewards are offered as points.
-Similar to other kinds of rewards cards, you may be able to redeem points for cash back, travel, gift cards or credit toward your account balance.
+Similar to other kinds of rewards cards, you may be able to redeem points for things like:

 4. Store credit cards